vieirads/100DaysOfCode/r1-log.md

 ### R1D73
 Started to learn about `kivy` package on python.
 I am really liking it.
 Seems to be fun to work with.
 This package has it's own language, which looks like a CSS.
 You can separate all the GUI in a `.kv` file and all the logic of the app within the `.py` file.

+### R1D74
+Studied a bit more of Kivy and started to make a simple calculator.
+I did a quick design with simples buttons and now I have to write the logic.